Dabendorf/INF237-AlgoritmeEngineering/README.md

 - Add their spreader to the told_list and check skepticism level.
 If it is reached, mark them as a next_round_spreader

 #### Hoppers
-A new virus is spreading only two the neighbours of the neighbours of a infected computer.
+A new virus is spreading only two the neighbours of the neighbours of a infected computer.<br/>
 Find out how many connections are missing such that one computer infects all

 Solution: